-If there is one thing many of us parents require first thing in the morning, it’s caffeine.
+- If there is one thing many of us parents require first thing in the morning, it’s caffeine.
 But the last thing we want to do is walk into a coffee shop and be met with icy stares from fellow patrons upon seeing you enter an establishment’s serene confines with your kids in tow.
-What are the best places to get a good cup of coffee in Austin which also have a family-friendly vibe?
+What are the best places to get a good cup of coffee in Austin which also has a family-friendly vibe?
 Read on to find out!

 Alta’s Cafe – 74 Trinity Street